ausurya/Multivariate-Analysis/README.md

 9. Generosity: The extent to which Generosity contributed to the calculation of the Happiness Score.
 10. Dystopia Residual: The extent to which Dystopia Residual contributed to the calculation of the Happiness Score.

+Dystopia is an imaginary country that has the world’s least-happy people.
+The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables.[Contrast to Utopia]
+The Dystopia Residual metric actually is the Dystopia Happiness Score(1.85) + the Residual value or the unexplained value for each country
+The residuals, or unexplained components, differ for each country, reflecting the extent to which the six variables either over- or under-explain average 2014-2016 life evaluations.

 ## References:
 https://www.kaggle.com/unsdsn/world-happiness